FG closes case against 10 suspected pirates – The Sun Nigeria

 By Lukman Olabiyi

-The Federal Government yesterday closed its case in the trial of 10 sailors accused of hijacking a vessel on the high seas.
+The Federal Government yesterday closed its case on the trial of 10 sailors accused of hijacking a vessel on the high seas.

 They were arraigned before Justice Ayokunle Faji last July 13, on three counts bordering on hijack of a fishing vessel.

-The government’s counsel, Laraban Magaji, alleged that the defendants committed the offence last May on international waters off Abidjan, tge capital of Cote D’Ivoire.
+The government’s counsel, Laraban Magaji, alleged that the defendants committed the offence last May on international waters off Abidjan, the capital of Cote D’Ivoire.

 Magaji said they violated Section 3 of Suppression of Piracy and Other Maritime Offences Act, 2019, and were liable to punishment under Section 2 of the same Act.